 - working towards this role

-You can apply for this job if you have trained as a solicitor or barrister and have completed your Legal Practice Course or Bar Professional Training Course and 2-year training or 12-month pupillage.
+You can apply for this job if you've trained as a solicitor or barrister and have completed your Legal Practice Course or Bar Professional Training Course and a 2-year training contract or a 12-month pupillage.

 What it takes

 - legal knowledge including court procedures and government regulations

 - excellent verbal communication skills

 - to be thorough and pay attention to detail